Loads

 Use this inquiry to display workload by period at a single production site.

-The results are grouped by MRP or scheduling period over the course of a specified horizon for the site, a group of work centers, or a single work center.
+The results group by MRP or scheduling period over the course of a specified horizon for the site, a group of work centers, or a single work center.
 The results represent workload generated when a planned or firm work order is created, or the MRP (Material Requirements Planning) or MPS (Master Production Schedule) calculations are run with load included in the calculations.

 The workload for the period is supported using a color indicator so that you can easily spot where your production has a bottleneck or production is overloaded.